crides/kicad-footprint-generator/scripts/Inductor_SMD/readme.md

 1. Use Foxit PDF to copy the specifications table.
 1. Paste this in the spreadsheet editor of your choice
 1. Delete the columns which aren't required
-1. Rename the headers and perform any other editing or grouping required
+1. Rename the headers and perform any other editing or grouping required (eg. regex `# ±[\d\. ]*` is useful to match tolerances and delete)
 1. Export to CSV format

 ## YAML input file
-The yaml file is used to define all the generic series inputs.
+The yaml file is used to define all the series inputs.
+The `3d` section is needed if the file will be used with the the `kicad-packages3D-generator` script.

-It will have an entries for the CSV for that specific series which will actually hold the footprint measurements.
-You can see the included YAML file for the format.
+- series: Name of the series
+- manufacturer: Name of the series
+- datasheet: URL of the datasheet
+- csv: Filename for the CSV file.
+Should not have a path prepended.
+-   3d: Optional.
+    - type: Optional.
+        * 1 - Rectangle body, rectangle pads on the bottom surface.
+        * 2 - Rectangle body, rectangle pads on the bottom surface, with visible wings on the sides
+        * 3 - Rectangle body with 4 chamfered corners
+    - bodyColor: Optional.
+Default to `black body`.
+    - pinColor: Optional.
+Default to `metal grey pins`
+    - padThickness: Optional.
+Default to `0.05` mm.
+- tags: Optional.
+The word `inductor` as a tag is included already in the script.
+You should add the series name.

 ## CSV input files
 The CSV format requires the following 6 columns, which can be in any order in the actual CSV file.

 `PartNumber` - Part number that will be generated.
 This could be the unique part number, or you can perform grouping if there are multiple parts sharing the same footprint.

-`lengthY` and `widthX` - physical dimensions of the inductor
+`lengthY`, `widthX` and `height` - physical dimensions of the inductor.

 `padX` and `padY` - the center of the pad